Red Cherry Shrimp

-These Red Cherry Shrimp are 100% homebred in Chicago!
+These Red Cherry Shrimp are 100% USA Bred!

-Red Cherry Shrimp or Neocaridina heteropoda, also known simply as Cherry Shrimp, are native to Taiwan, but have been widely bred in captivity here in the U.S. and many other parts of the world.
+Red Cherry Shrimp, also known simply as Cherry Shrimp, are a selectively bred variation of Neocaridina shrimp that are native to Taiwan, that have been widely bred in captivity here in the U.S. and many other parts of the world.
 They're well known to be the hardiest of all freshwater dwarf shrimp and are very popular amongst beginner aquarists due to their ease of care.
 They are generally very easy to breed once they reach maturity, as long as they are kept in favorable tank conditions.
-We recommend that your aquarium is well-established and cycled before adding any shrimp, as shrimp can be very sensitive to high ammonia, nitrites, and nitrates.
-We recommend frequent small water changes, rather than large water changes, as shrimp can be sensitive to drastic changes in parameters.

 - Ph: 6.5-8.0 (Ours: 7.4)